Generally, SQL throws the error 4064 because while trying to connect to the SQL, the default database is not available to complete the connection.

 What are the general causes of error 4064?

-- If the default database is dropped, the above error will throw when connecting the SQL.
+- If the default database is dropped, the above error will be thrown when connecting the SQL.
 This generally happens when the user's default database is offline.

 - If the default database is in Single User Mode and the available connection is already in use.